mccawley74/DRAKE/README.md

                    |                      |
                    +----------------------+

-The box operated as a Windowd HID controller.
+The box operates as a Windowd HID controller.
+Showing up in Windows as a Joystick device

 There are 15 buttons that show up in the Windows joystick control panel.
 The Nine keypad buttons.
 All momentary.